Bre323/movie-recommendations-api/README.md

 # Movie Recommendations API

- - This is an API developed with python.
+ - This is a FastAPI based movie recommendation system.
+ - Developed using python language.